 Situation: The Low Voltage Controller does not come with the light

-The LC-040 (120 VAC) and LC-050 (240/277 VAC) low voltage controllers are designed to be remote mounted in a four-gang masonry box and will allow for the control of two loads independently or sequentially.
+The LVC-3000 low voltage controller is designed to be remote mounted in a two-gang masonry box and will allow for the control of two loads independently or sequentially.
 It’s an easy solution with rugged, time-tested technology that will reliably control your LED and florescent lighting.

 Situation: The Low Voltage Controller was not specified in the job book

 For the general contractor, there is always anxiety when the electrical inspector comes to the job site; and if it’s not in the specification book, it’s not going to be installed.
 In order for a patient to control the lighting from their bed side, a low voltage controller must be used.
-The LC-040 (120 VAC) or LC-050 (240/277 VAC) is your quick and reliable solution to handle the toughest LED or fluorescent loads.
+The LVC-3000 is your quick and reliable solution to handle the toughest LED or fluorescent loads.

 Situation: We like the light, but the LVC that came with it is already giving us headaches